| Title: | Visualising How Nonlinear Dimension Reduction Warps Your Data |

 The width of the hexagon. |

-A tibble contains polygon id, x and y coordinates (hex_poly_id, x, and y respectively) of hexagons.
+x and y coordinates (x, y) of hexagons.

 This function scales first and second columns.